Machine learning with kernels for portfolio valuation and risk management: Abstract

 \section{Abstract}

-We introduce a statistical simulation method for dynamic portfolio valuation and risk management building on machine learning with kernels.
-We learn the dynamic value process of a portfolio from a finite sample of its terminal cumulative cash flow.
+We introduce a simulation method for dynamic portfolio valuation and risk management building on machine learning with kernels.
+We learn the dynamic value process of a portfolio from a finite sample of its cumulative cash flow.
 The learned value process is given in closed form thanks to a suitable choice of the kernel.
-We develop an asymptotic theory and prove convergence and a central limit theorem.
-We derive dimension-free sample error bounds and concentration inequalities.
-Numerical examples show good results for a relatively small training sample size.
+We show asymptotic consistency and derive finite sample error bounds under conditions that are suitable for finance applications.
+Numerical experiments show good results in large dimensions for a moderate training sample size.

 {\bf Keywords:} dynamic portfolio valuation, kernel ridge regression, learning theory, reproducing kernel Hilbert space, portfolio risk management\\

 {\bf MSC (2010) Classification:} 68T05, 91G60\\

 {\bf JEL Classification:} C15, G32